 Blacks in the American Political System|

-In this course students will examine the relationship between African Americans and the American political system to gain a broader perspective of the American political process.
-Issues of leadership, representation, and strategies for empowerment will be addressed.
-We will consider both mainstream and nontraditional forms of participation as we examine African America's quest for political empowerment.
+In this course students will examine the relationship between African Americans and the American political system in order to gain a broader perspective of the American political process.
+Issues of leadership, representation and strategies for empowerment will be addressed.
+We will consider both mainstream and non-traditional forms of participation as we examine African America's quest for political empowerment.
 We will also consider the behavior of African Americans within political institutional settings and at various levels of government.
 It is hoped that this course will provide students with a structured opportunity to struggle with the issues challenging both scholars and interested citizens.
 What are some of the historical dynamics shaping the relationship between African Americans and the government?
-How much and in what situations have blacks been able to exert political influence?
+How much and in what situations have Blacks been able to exert political influence?
 What are some of the alternative forms of participation that African Americans have used when traditional channels have been closed?
-What are some of the political psychological barriers to increased cooperation among blacks and other groups?
+What are some of the political psychological barriers to increased cooperation among Blacks and other groups?
 How has the increased presence of African Americans in traditional government institutions changed the face of politics?
 Last, can we generalize the African American case to emerging minority groups and their prospect for political incorporation?
 Addressing these and other questions will be the foundation for this course.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: (GOVT)(GOVT-American)

 ||Past Enrollment Probability: Not Available

 |Major Readings: Wesleyan RJ Julia Bookstore

 The reading list will evolve once the interests and prior knowledge of the students are assessed; however, below is a list of sample readings.
 The course will also employ the use of documentaries, speeches and popular films to illustrate the nature of the relationship between Blacks and the government.